The fluid in the connective tissue spaces is called interstitial fluid.

 - Amino acids: the building blocks of proteins.

-- Fatty acids: important building blocks of fats.
+- Fatty acids: essential building blocks of fats.

 - Coenzymes – Molecules that help enzymes do their job